-It’s the end of a decade, and with 2020 on the horizon, many are reflecting on the events, trends and pop culture moments that defined the 2010’s.
 While memes and popular music remain relevant for extended lengths of time, digital technology trends move with the quick pace of innovation.
-In this post, we’ve compiled a list of digital technology trends that we think will be profoundly relevant in the 2020’s.
+In this post, we’ve compiled a list of digital technology trends that we think will be profoundly relevant throughout the 2020’s.

 While these trends can enhance your ability to enable digital operations, it’s important to note that pairing ERP software with these trends is one of the best ways to create new operating models.